brooth/jeta-site/mysite/home/markdown/home.md

 `Jeta` - is an Open Source framework, built on the top of `javax.annotation.processing`, that brings metaprogramming into your Java project.
 It aims to reduce boilerplate and increase errors detection at compile-time.

 Metaprogramming is achieved by code generating which makes programs fast and stable at runtime.
-The main goal is to ensure that if the meta code is compiled it will work correctly.
+The main goal is to ensure that if the metacode is compiled it will work correctly.
 On the other hand, `Jeta` was designed to provide rapid code.

 So if you are dissatisfied with `Java Reflection`, welcome to aboard :)